 Because of many things, Rehoboth is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Rehoboth really has some of the features that families look for when choosing a good community to raise children.
 Is Rehoboth perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The citizens of Rehoboth are very well educated compared to the average community in the nation: 37.43% of adults in Rehoboth have a bachelor's degree or even advanced degree.
+The population of Rehoboth is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.86% of adults in Rehoboth have a bachelor's degree or even advanced degree.

 The people who call Rehoboth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rehoboth residents report their race to be White, followed by Asian.
-Important ancestries of people in Rehoboth include Irish, Italian, English, and French .
+Important ancestries of people in Rehoboth include Portuguese, Irish, English, Italian, and French.